Background

 Aims

-- To establish an orchard in memory of all those who fought in two World Wars and in more recent conflicts.
+- To establish an orchard in memory of all those who served in two World Wars and in more recent conflicts.

 - To commemorate the centenary of the First World War.